 The billionaire owns multiple businesses as well as Sheikh Faisal bin Qassim Al Thani Museum, which sits 14 miles west of Doha.
-The museum consists of 15 halls with more than 15,000 artifacts, including ancient religious books, artwork and vintage American cars.
+The museum consists of 15 halls with more than 15,000 artefacts, including ancient religious books, artwork and vintage American cars.
 He is also the owner Al Faisal Holding, a Doha-based conglomerate that operates about 50 businesses in nine industries.

-In addition, Sheikh Faisal has assembled a collection of luxury hotels and commercial real estate properties in six countries, diversifying abroad, acquiring Four Seasons hotel in Cairo, Grand Hyatt in Berlin, Radisson Blu Aqua in Chicago, W hotel in London’s Leicester Square and Miami’s St. Regis Bal Harbour Resort.
-He has eight more hotel properties under construction in the capital, part of a city-wide building boom ignited after it won the rights to host the 2022 FIFA World Cup.
+In addition, Sheikh Faisal has assembled a collection of luxury hotels and commercial real estate properties in six countries, diversifying abroad, acquiring Four Seasons hotel in Cairo, Grand Hyatt in Berlin, Radisson Blu Aqua in Chicago, W Hotel in London’s Leicester Square and Miami’s St. Regis Bal Harbour Resort.
+He has eight more hotel properties under construction in the capital, part of a city-wide building boom ignited after it won the rights to host the 2022 FIFA World Cup™.

-One of Al Faisal’s largest subsidiaries is Aamal, a Doha-based manufacturing and real estate group listed on the Qatar stock exchange that had QR2.12 billion (US$582 million) in revenue in 2013.
+One of Al Faisal’s largest subsidiaries is Aamal, a Doha-based manufacturing and real estate group listed on the Qatar stock exchange that had QAR2.12 billion (US$582 million) in revenue in 2013.
 Al Thani controls 66% of Aamal directly and through Al Faisal.
 Outside of Aamal, Al Thani controls other commercial real estate properties, including more than a dozen residential and office buildings and three hotels in Doha.

 HE Akbar Al Baker

 Born in 1962, Akbar Al Baker is the CEO of Qatar Airways.
-He was recently appointed with the title His Excellency (HE) for having led Qatar Airways into one of the fastest growing airlines in the world, with over a 130 destinations worldwide in a period of twenty years.
+He was recently appointed with the title His Excellency (HE) for having led Qatar Airways into one of the fastest growing airlines in the world, with over a 130 destinations worldwide in a period of 20 years.
 Al Baker also leads the development of the Hamad International Airport (HIA), which opened its phase one in May 2014.